rudysenstad/CSX_450_1_Project_2/README.md

 ## Domain

-This problem uses data from the USDA plant database (c.2008) including the scientific names and the location (states/territories) of all plants in the
- U.S.A. and Canada.
+This problem uses data from the USDA plant database (c.2008) including the scientific names and the location (states/territories) of all plants in the U.S.A. and Canada.

 ## Problem Statement

 We will implement an unsupervised learning technique such as k-means to cluster the plants by location.
-This will project the 69 locations to 2 dimens ions.
+This will project the 69 locations to 2 dimensions.
 From this we hope to be able to extract some information about the relation between these variables (plant families and locations).

 ## Dataset